DSNP-org/dsnp-web/blog/_posts/2024-03-20-tiers-of-data.md

 At the consensus system level we have the highest security and availability levels for data.
 Data is replicated and stored on each node of the network, meaning that as long as the system as a whole remains uncompromised and sufficiently decentralized, strong consistency and durability guarantees apply.
 The trade-off is that the cost to store data at this layer is the highest as well.
-At this tier, we place items that have the greatest consequences if lost: Identifiers, permissions, the social graph to be shared among applications, and references to the next tier of data.
+At this tier, we place items that have the greatest consequences if lost: Identifiers, permissions, user-controlled social graph, and references to the next tier of data.

 #### Tier 1: Batch Publications